(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - We’re Jews by birth and aren’t sinners from among the gentiles.

-- But knowing – and having known – that man isn’t made righteous by works of the law but through faith in Jesus the Anointed, we also believed in Jesus the Anointed so we might be made righteous by faith in the Anointed and not by works of the law, because no flesh will be made righteous by works of the law.
+- But *knowing that man isn’t made righteous by works of the law but through faith in Jesus the Anointed, we also believed in Jesus the Anointed so we might be made righteous by faith in the Anointed and not by works of the law, because no flesh will be made righteous by works of the law.

 - But if we’re seeking to be made righteous in the Anointed and we ourselves have been found sinners, then is the Anointed a servant of sin?
 May it never be!